 Finland is committed to promoting compliance with the OECD Guidelines.
 The Guidelines are supported by a mechanism of National Contact Points (NCPs), which are established by compliant governments to promote and implement the Guidelines.
 The NCPs also serve as a liaison and offer a forum for the settlement of disputes with regard to the application of the directives in individual cases.

 Implementation of the guidelines in a specific instance refers to a situation where a party wishes to establish whether a specific multinational enterprise has operated in compliance with the guidelines.
-In such cases, the Ministry of Economic Affairs and Employment together with the Committee on Social and Corporate Responsibility acts as the Finnish OECD National Contact Point (Government Decree 591/2008).
+In such cases, the Ministry of Economic Affairs and Employment together with the Committee on Corporate Social Responsibility acts as the Finnish OECD National Contact Point (Government Decree 591/2008).
 Upon request of the Ministry, the Committee gives its opinion on whether the enterprise has complied with the Guidelines or not.